ansonphong/postworld/js/README.md

 #### Attributes

 __pw-query__ : *object/model path*
-- An object to pass to `pw_query`, which contains the query variables
+- An object to pass to PHP method `pw_query`, which contains the query variables

 __query-results-model__ : *object/model path*
 - The array where to deposit the results of the query